aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 In deck.gl, used by streetscape.gl, the layers are separated by geometry type and we render all data in one call.
 If each instance in a stream had a different transform we would have 2 options

-1 Do a pass over each instance and group by transform, then render each group as a layer 2 Alter the layer shader code to accept a transform uniform
+1. Do a pass over each instance and group by transform, then render each group as a layer
+2. Alter the layer shader code to accept a transform uniform

+Option 1 would cause an additional pass to group the layers then render each.

 Option 2 would require augmenting the shaders for all primitive types plus the uniform addition.
 If every element was unique, then maybe it would be worth it, but most objects in our use case have a natural grouping.

+For this proposal the objects within a stream must share the same transform.
+If a unique transform per object is desired it must be defined with a unique stream.

 ### Generic transform as a Variable type

-support variable as a valid transform stream with 16 element array representing a 4x4 matrix
+Support variable as a valid transform stream with 16 element array representing a 4x4 matrix.

-- I don't know where to put the "parent_transform"
+The problems with this are:

+- It is largerly redundant with the pose type
-- seems the valid variable would be very specific
+- Only a specific value-type for variable would be valid, making it an overly special exception

 ### Special case for vehicle_relative "static" data